poweradmin/poweradmin/.devcontainer/sql/README.md

 - See `CLAUDE.md` for overall development guidelines
 - See `DOCKER.md` for Docker deployment configuration
 - See main documentation for Poweradmin architecture details

+## Notes

+- The comprehensive DNS records (test-dns-records-*.sql) are automatically imported when running the import script
+- Records use TEST-NET addresses (192.0.2.0/24, 2001:db8::/32) per RFC 5737 and RFC 3849
+- Long TXT records are intentionally included to test UI handling of content that exceeds typical column widths
+- All test data is designed for development environments only and should never be used in production